archipel-network/archipel-core/doc/Bundle-in-Bundle Encapsulation_(BIBE).md

 When configuring more complex scenarios than the one just presented, the contact configuration command connecting the upper and the lower layer has to make use of the -r argument to make the upper layer retransmit the processed BIBE bundle back to the lower layer.

 *Example using the scenario depicted in Fig. 1:*
-  - ``python tools/aap/aap_config.py --tcp localhost 4243 --dest_eid dtn://upper.dtn --schedule 1 3600 100000 -r dtn://upper2.dtn dtn://lower.dtn bibe:localhost:4242#dtn://lower2.dtn``
+  - `python tools/aap/aap_config.py --tcp localhost 4243 --dest_eid dtn://upper.dtn/ --schedule 1 3600 100000 -r dtn://upper2.dtn/ dtn://lower.dtn/ bibe:localhost:4242#dtn://lower2.dtn/`

-In this case -r (or --reaches) tells the upper layer, that `dtn://upper2.dtn` can be reached by forwarding a bundle to `dtn://lower.dtn`.
+In this case -r (or --reaches) tells the upper layer, that `dtn://upper2.dtn/` can be reached by forwarding a bundle to `dtn://lower.dtn/`.
 If the -r argument is not provided, the upper layer will not know how to route the bundle and discard it!

 Furthermore, when forwarding BIBE bundles, the upper layer of every BIBE node generates an AAP SENDBIBE message, which needs a destination EID.
 This destination EID has to be the EID of the next hop for the **encapsulating** bundle, as the lower layer creates a bundle addressed to this EID, which will then contain the encapsulated bundle.
 Currently, there is no way to determine this next hop in µD3TN, which means it has to be passed as part of the CLA address when configuring contacts

 *Example:*
-  - `python tools/aap/aap_config.py --tcp localhost 4243 --dest_eid dtn://upper.dtn --schedule 1 3600 100000 dtn://lower.dtn bibe:localhost:4242#dtn://lower2.dtn`
+  - `python tools/aap/aap_config.py --tcp localhost 4243 --dest_eid dtn://upper.dtn/ --schedule 1 3600 100000 dtn://lower.dtn/ bibe:localhost:4242#dtn://lower2.dtn/`
-  - the part `#dtn://lower2.dtn` is the EID of the next hop from `dtn://lower.dtn` in Figure 1.
+  - the part `#dtn://lower2.dtn/` is the EID of the next hop from `dtn://lower.dtn/` in Figure 1.

 ### Custody transfer
 Custody transfer is not yet implemented, so transmission id and retransmission time of BPDUs will always be 0.